Meet The Pros

 ANTON SAMSONOV, PGA PROFESSIONAL

-Russian PGA ADVANCED GOLF PROFESSIONAL , British PGA Academy graduate
+Russian PGA ADVANCED GOLF PROFESSIONAL , British PGA Director of Golf graduate

 “With golf now back to Olympics we need to do as much as we can to promote this kind of sport in Azerbaijan.
 As a PGA Golf Professional it is my passion to promote golf and let people see that it is an active and really interesting sport.
 I will make sure that you enjoy the teaching process and that excitement continues on to the golf course”.